State-Selective Ionization and Trapping of Single H$_2^+$ Ions with (2+1) Multiphoton Ionization: Conclusion and Outlook

+In this paper, we demonstrated loading of single \Htwop ions in an ion trap using (2+1) REMPI of residual \Htwo gas in the vacuum chamber.
+Our method provides high rotational selectivity, access to excited rotational states ($\nu^+ = 0$, $L^+ = 0, 1, 2$), and therefore isomer selectivity.
+It allowed us to observe transitions in the spin-rotation structure of the exited rotational state ($\nu^+ = 0$, $L^+ = 2$) by QLS.

+In principle, loading of molecules with excited vibration, e.g. $\nu^+ = 1$, is also possible by tuning the REMPI wavelength to excite the vibrational state of \Htwo with two-photon absorption, e.g.\ from $\nu'' = 0$ to $\nu' = 3$, which gets predominantly photoionized to $\nu^+ = 1$~\cite{anderson1984resonance, fernandez2007dissociative}.
+However, the lower ionization probability per pulse and the high photodissociation probability for the ions make this challenging (see Appendix \ref{sec:simulation}).
+Loading $\nu^+ = 1$ molecules could be attempted by increasing the distance of the REMPI laser from the trap center to suppress the photodissociation further.
+This misalignment could lower the capture probability since the ion is now produced further from the trap center.
+One could potentially enhance the capture probability using a \BeNoSpace crystal instead of a single a \Be ion, which would provide stronger sympathetic cooling~\cite{tong2010}.

-The technique we have demonstrated can serve as an efficient state-selective loading mechanism for novel single-ion high-precision spectroscopy of hydrogen molecular ions \cite{wellers2021controlled,konig2025nondestructive,holzapfel2025quantum}.
-In contrast to buffer-gas cooling combined with electron impact ionization, it provides isomer selectivity and access to excited rotational states.
-The use of a low density source, as opposed to a molecular beam, could be especially useful for the radioactive isotopologues \HTp, $\mathrm{DT^+}$, and \TtwopNoSpace, which are of interest for the determination of the triton charge radius~\cite{bekbaev2013hyperfine}.
+REMPI of background gas can serve as an efficient state-selective loading mechanism for novel single-ion high-precision spectroscopy of hydrogen molecular ions \cite{wellers2021controlled,konig2025nondestructive,holzapfel2025quantum}.
+The use of a low-density source, as opposed to a molecular beam, could be especially useful for the radioactive isotopologues $\mathrm{HT^+}$, $\mathrm{DT^+}$, and \TtwopNoSpace, which are of interest for the determination of the triton charge radius~\cite{bekbaev2013hyperfine, karr2025determination}.
 The recently demonstrated control of single \HDpNoSpace molecules in a cryogenic Penning trap could be combined with the REMPI scheme demonstrated here to enable similar control over the homonuclear isotopologues~\cite{konig2025nondestructive}.